-- available with compatible AndroidTM or Windows® smartphones. - Audio prompts: Allows the Garmin Connect Mobile app to play status announcements on your smartphone during a ride. - Incident detection: Allows the Garmin Connect Mobile app to send a message to your emergency contacts when the Edge device detects an incident.
+Audio prompts: Allows the Garmin Connect app to play status announcements on your smartphone during a ride.

+Bike alarm: Allows you to enable an alarm that sounds on the device and sends an alert to your smartphone when the device detects motion.